tcard/navpatch/README.md

 	go get github.com/tcard/navpatch/navpatch.serve

 This command launches a web server that, on demand, clones and manages Git repositories and displays the diffs between two commits.
-For example, after launching `navpatch.serve`:
+For example, after launching `navpatch.serve`, going to...

 	http://localhost:6177/github.com/tcard/navpatch?old=232eb53&new=6082eb0

+... would clone the `git+ssh://git@github.com/tcard/navpatch` repo, copy it in another directory for this session, and display the diff between commits `232eb53` and `6082eb0`.

-That would clone the `git://git@github.com/tcard/navpatch` repo, It should work with any valid `git clone` URL.
+It should work with any valid `git clone` URL.

 ## Dependencies